tilezen/joerd/docs/index.md

 More interested in analytical tools on the desktop or in the cloud?
 We walk you thru how to download & merge tiles and generate hillshades using [GDAL](build-a-map.md#gdal) and [QGIS](build-a-map.md#qgis).

-### How are raster elevation tiles produced?
+### How are raster terrain tiles produced?

-Elevation tiles are served by clipping source grids to the tile bounding box and tile downsampling resolution to match the zoom level to avoid unnecessary complexity at lower zoom levels.
+Terrain tiles are served by clipping source grids to the tile bounding box and tile downsampling resolution to match the zoom level to avoid unnecessary complexity at lower zoom levels.
 Ground resolution table is available in the [data sources](data-sources.md#what-is-the-ground-resolution) description.

 ### Build from source